Stormy Daniels' lawyer claims Russian oligarch put $500K in Cohen account

 "Neither Viktor Vekselberg nor anyone else other than Columbus Nova's owners, were involved in the decision to hire Cohen or provided funding for his engagement."

+This thing is a pig and they can try to put lipstick on a pig — tonight, next week, next month — but it's still gonna be a pig.

+This thing is a pig and they can try to put lipstick on a pig — tonight, next week, next month — but it's still gonna be a pig.

-Columbus Nova was listed on the website of the Renova Group, a Russian asset management company, as one of its "companies" until November 2017.
+Columbus Nova was listed on the website of the Renova Group as one of its "companies" until November 2017.
 Renova's website is now listed as "under construction," but older versions remain on The Wayback Machine, which creates archives of sites across the web.

+In a statement, Columbus Nova's attorney said the firm "has managed assets on behalf of Renova Group companies and other clients.
+Columbus Nova itself is not now, and has never been, owned by any foreign entity or person including Viktor Vekselberg or the Renova Group."

+A review of public election filings shows that the CEO of Columbus Nova, Andrew Intrater, made several political donations over the past two years.

 Vekselberg questioned by Mueller probe investigators